 There five factors that influence what kind of first aid items you will have in your first aid kits:

 - Time – Time is life in a medical emergency.
 If you don't expect a paramedic to show up for an hour – your kit is going to look a lot different than a 15 minute bag.
-If you are planning on holding out 24 to 72 hours in an emergency, the kit needs far more supplies, and the kit is different if you need to survive a hurricane or extended disaster or you are out in the middle of nowhere waiting on extraction.
+If you are planning on holding out 24 to 72 hours in an emergency, the kit needs far more supplies, and the kit needs even more items if you need to survive a hurricane or extended disaster or you are out in the middle of nowhere waiting on extraction.